Be Your Own Designer: Building Your Company’s Brand on a Budget

 One of the first, and perhaps most exciting, things about starting a new company or project is building your brand.

 It doesn’t matter what you’re offering — if you’re presenting something to the public or investors, your brand image can make or break your ability to generate sales or be taken seriously.

-My book, The New Distributed Workforce (publication in June 2019), is all about helping women take advantage of the shift toward remote career and business opportunities in the 2020s.
+My book, The Remote Work Era, is all about helping women take advantage of the shift toward remote career and business opportunities in the 2020s.
 A big part of this new business landscape is the ability to start businesses with significantly less overhead than was ever before possible, opening up doors for women, minorities, and people in emerging economies to become successful entrepreneurs online.